 Murrumbidgee Council Community Farm

-The Murrumbidgee Council is fortunate to have operating a 379ha not-for-profit Demonstration Farm.
-It is a very exciting and original concept that since 1996, has provided a structure for community associations to engage in agricultural pursuits for experimental, demonstration and local fundraising purposes.
+This exciting and original concept has been operating since 1996 and has provided a structure for community associations to engage in agricultural pursuits for experimental, demonstration and local fundraising purposes.